bhauman/bhauman.github.com/drafts/inline-eval.md

 opportunity to try it.

 To this end I've coded up a simple editor with some code examples.
-You'll use `Control-r` to *RUN/EVALUATE* bits of code from inside the editor panes below.
+These examples are all editable and executable, however no **run** button exists to execute them.
+You'll use `Control-r` to *RUN/EVALUATE* pieces of code that you select from inside the editor panes below.

 To see it in action, place your cursor immediately after the expression you want to evaluate in the editor below.
 Then, press